 In addition, when notification is given to the ICO of the personal data breach, the ICO can also require the controller to inform the data subjects of the personal data breach.

-In addition, under the PECR70 and the Notification Regulation,71 internet and telecommunication service providers must report breaches to the ICO no later than 24 hours after the detection of a personal data breach where feasible.72 The ICO has published guidance on this specific obligation to report breaches.73
+In addition, under the PECR72 and the Notification Regulation,73 internet and telecommunication service providers must report breaches to the ICO no later than 24 hours after the detection of a personal data breach where feasible.74 The ICO has published guidance on this specific obligation to report breaches.75

-1 William RM Long is a partner and Francesca Blythe is a senior associate at Sidley Austin LLP.
+1 William R M Long is a partner, Francesca Blythe is a senior associate and Denise Kara is an associate at Sidley Austin LLP.

 2 Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).

 3 European Parliament and Council Directive 95/46/EC of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.

 4 Directive (EU) 2016.680 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, and on the free movement of such data, and repealing Council Framework Decision 2008/977/JHA.